yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-29-Pretty-shitty-poems.md

 The numbers of
 ‘You will die in obscurity’
-is amplified by my mind
+are amplified by my mind
 daily daily daily,
 but my heart says
 "Who cares?
 Go on."